 Students also study a wide variety of literary texts, novels, plays and poems, within English Language and English Literature lessons.
 These texts range from classics to modern texts and are chosen to enable our students to explore potentially challenging and diverse themes in order to broaden their understanding of the world around them.

 The English curriculum model allows students to visit each element of curriculum content at several points in KS3 and KS4 in both English Language and English Literature.
-Students revisit a subject or skill several times throughout their school career, the complexity of the subject or skill increases with each revisit, therefore new learning has a relationship with previous learning allowing students to progress and reach their full potential.
+Students revisit a subject or skill several times throughout their school career, the complexity of the subject, text or skill increases with each revisit, therefore new learning has a relationship with previous learning allowing students to progress and reach their full potential.
 Using this model enables knowledge and skills to be reinforced and solidified each time the students revisit.
 It allows a logical progression from simplistic skills to highly developed skills in reading, writing and speaking and listening, and students are encouraged to apply the early knowledge to later course objectives.

 English is taught in mostly mixed-ability groupings, which we believe ensures best progress for all students of all abilities.
 To support this approach, our lessons incorporate a variety of differentiation strategies.
 The use of modelling and scaffolding is embedded in our pedagogy to enable all students to access the learning at the highest possible level.
 A range of assessment approaches are used to identify gaps in learning and address them.
 Low-stakes retrieval assessment tasks are used frequently to consolidate skills or knowledge.
 Live marking is also embedded in department pedagogy to allow students instant feedback on their work and quickly address misconceptions.

-Students keep all work, including assessments, in their exercise books or on a Google classroom, so that they are able to track their progress, and reflect on and refer to prior learning.
+Students keep all work, including assessments, in their exercise books or in a Google Classroom, so that they are able to track their progress, and reflect on and refer to prior learning.